bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Now, we\'ll discuss some of the best free SEO tools available.
+Now, we&apos;ll discuss some of the best free SEO tools available.

 Google Analytics is a free dashboard that allows seamless control over Google Search settings and other services such as Search Console and Data Studio.

-Google Search Console is a tool to track a website\'s performance on Google and find additional resources to achieve success with Google SEO.
+Google Search Console is a tool to track a website&apos;s performance on Google and find additional resources to achieve success with Google SEO.

 Bing Webmaster Tools provides an easy-to-use dashboard, simple report